DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

 If you want to run in AP mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Edit the config.h, change your SSID name, and password lines back to default.
-It MUST look like this:
+It MUST look like the following.
+If it is anything else it will try to login with whatever you type there as credentials!:

 .. code-block::